 Mayo Peer-to-Peer Mentoring Program boosts representation in field of design

-Joseph Wisne ’86, and Bridgette Mariea, BA ’89, believe deeply in the importance of representation across the field of design.
+Joseph Wisne (BA, Psychology, ’86) and Bridgette Mariea (BA, English, ’89) believe deeply in the importance of representation across the field of design.

-“‘Design’ is often misunderstood to be a narrower discipline than it really is,” Wisne said.
+“Design is often misunderstood to be a narrower discipline than it is,” Wisne said.
 “There’s enormous space to accommodate the full spectrum of human perspectives, backgrounds and skills.”

-To capitalize on this opportunity, Wisne and Mariea have funded the Mayo Peer-to-Peer Mentoring Program in the Department of Design.
-They hope their passion for representation in the field can inspire other design firms to participate in this initiative.
+To capitalize on this opportunity, Wisne and Mariea are funding the Mayo Peer-to-Peer Mentoring Program in the Department of Design.
+Local founders of the Roto Group, a design firm in Dublin, they are hoping their passion for representation in the field can inspire other design firms to participate in this initiative.

 The program provides the opportunity for three first-year students to be mentored by three third- and fourth-year students of diverse backgrounds.
-Each participant — both mentor and mentee — are awarded a scholarship as part of their participation.
+Each participant — both mentor and mentee — will be awarded a scholarship as part of their participation.

 “The goal of the program is to help our beginning design students relate to the experiences of students who are more advanced and to learn more about opportunities for them in their chosen profession,” said Mary Anne Beecher, chair of the Department of Design.

-Autumn 2021 marked the first scholarship awards and mentorship pairings.
+Autumn 2021 marks the first scholarship awards and mentorship pairings.
 Students meet regularly as well as with Visiting Assistant Professor Shadrick Addy, the program’s advisor.

 Overall, the goal of the program is for students to feel connected and supported.
 Wisne hopes participants will ultimately capitalize on the opportunity, “We see students as explorers and this fund as simply another tool students can use to equip and sustain their exploration."